ntswambeni/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script creates a directory named  my_dir and gives 751 permissions
 ##13-change_group
 This script changes the group of the file hello to school
+##100-change_owner_and_group
+This script changes the owner and the group owner to vincent and staff respectively